Interface IAesGcmPrimitives

 ciphertext.
 Note that this method will throw an exception if

-is not exactly ciphertext.Length
+plaintext.Length is not exactly ciphertext.Length.

 If the input tag matches the tag computed during decryption, this

-.
+method will return true.
 If the input tag does not match the

-tag computed during decryption, this method will return false
+tag computed during decryption, this method will return false.

-In this case, the method will still fill the plaintext
+In this case, the method will still fill the plaintext buffer

 with the decrypted data.